magswer/CleanSound/README.md

 ## Technologies :computer:
 ***
-A list of technologies used within the project:
 * [HTML5](https://openwebinars.net/blog/que-es-html5/): Version 12.3
 * [CSS3](https://openwebinars.net/blog/que-es-css3/): Version 2.34
 * [JavaScript](https://www.javascript.com/): Version 1234

 ## Installation :bulb:
 ***
-A little intro about the installation.
 ```
 $ Open your Visual code
 $ Open your New terminal